eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/j-wallet-to-wallet-interactions.md

 ### 3.2 Basic Use Case
 Wallet-to-Wallet interactions cover the use case, where a natural person, wishes to present a PID or (Q)EAA to another natural person, using their EUDI Wallets.
 Note that legal entities are not allowed to bypass the processes and rules governing Relying Parties using Wallet-to-Wallet Interactions between natural persons instead of presentations towards Relying Parties.

 We envision that the below use case could be used as basis for Wallet-to-Wallet interactions.
-As an example, the use case could occur in a setting where one private person wants to rent their car (the *Verifier*) to another private person (the *Presenter*), if the Presenter has a valid driving license:
+As an example, the use case could occur in a setting where one private person wants to rent their car (the *Verifier*) to another private person (the *Presenter*), if the Presenter has a valid driving licence:

 1. The two EUDI Wallet Users meet in physical proximity and agree (out of band of the EUDI Wallet system), that one (the *Presenter*) should present a specific PID (or other attestation), including what data fields, towards the other (the *Verifier*).
 2. Both users select *Wallet-to-Wallet mode* in their respective EUDI Wallet Unit UI and are asked to specify their role (*Presenter* or *Verifier*).